poirier/cheat/javascript.rst

 Iterate over a "dictionary" (JS object)
 ---------------------------------------

-This will include properties of prototype classes (traditional) (`for...in <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in>`_)::
+This will include enumerable properties of prototype classes (traditional) (`for...in <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in>`_)::

     for (var key in object) {